Now scheduling COVID-19 vaccine appointments for ages 12+

 Our nationally recognized Day Hospital offers more intensive mental health care for pregnant and postpartum mothers.
 The Day Hospital is a mother-baby unit meaning infants accompany their mother to each treatment day for the duration of their stay.
 The Day Hospital is a supportive environment led by a multidisciplinary team of clinicians who are experts in perinatal mental health.
 Our goal is to help patients understand that these negative feelings are not their fault, and to give them ways to overcome them.

 The Division of Women’s Behavioral Health also offers outpatient individual, family, and group therapy along with medication management.
-In addition to a perinatal focus, our outpatient services focus on a broader range of reproductive and life transition issues that impact a woman’s mental health and functioning.
+In addition to a perinatal focus, our outpatient services focus on a broader range of reproductive and life transition issues that impact a woman’s

 The Perinatal OCD Intensive Outpatient Program serves pregnant and postpartum adults with obsessive-compulsive disorder (OCD), health anxiety, social anxiety, panic disorder, and phobias (intense, specific fears).